 Commercial real estate: 25 years

 Where to Find an SBA Loan

 A common misconception is that the SBA issues loans.
-Instead, SBA loans are issued by traditional banks, credit unions, community development organizations, nonprofit institutions and online lenders.
-Some lenders make the process easier than others, such as online lenders who will help you get your paperwork in order.
+Instead, SBA loans are issued by traditional banks, credit unions, community development organizations, nonprofit institutions, and online lenders.
+The SBA provides a guarantee on the loan that protects the bank from loss if you default on your loan payments.
+Some lenders make the process of applying for an SBA loan easier than others, such as online lenders who will help you get your paperwork in order.

 SBA Loan Alternatives